GPflow/GPflow/README.md

 docker run -it -p 8888:8888 gpflow/gpflow
 ```

-Code to generate the image can be found [here](Dockerfile)
+The image can be generated using our [Dockerfile](Dockerfile).

 # Getting help
-Please use gihub issues to start discussion on the use of GPflow.
+Please use GitHub issues to start discussion on the use of GPflow.
 Tagging enquiries `discussion` helps us distinguish them from bugs.

 # Contributing
-All constuctive input is gratefully received.
+All constructive input is gratefully received.
 For more information, see the [notes for contributors](contributing.md).

 # Projects using GPflow